bottlemonk/movie-app/README.md

 # My Movies

-This is the public repositiry for my movie app.
+This is the public repository for my movie app.